Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Driven Quantum Systems

-Let us consider a driven quantum system by which we aim to perform logic operations.
-The drive is modelled as an auxiliary quantum system, \textit{e.g.}, a laser field or an electrical conduction line, such that the logical system and the drive constitute a bipartite quantum system, with local Hilbert spaces $\mathcal{H}_\text{logical}$ and $\mathcal{H}_\text{drive}$ respectively.
-The state of the bipartite system is denoted by $\ket{\Psi(t)} \in \mathcal{H}_\text{logical} \otimes \mathcal{H}_\text{drive}$.
-Thus, at any time $t$, the logical state is described by the reduced density matrix $\rho(t)$ that is obtained by tracing out the \textsc{dof} of the drive:
+Let us consider a driven quantum system by which we aim to perform logical operations.
+The drive is modelled as an auxiliary quantum system, \textit{e.g.}, a laser field or an electrical transmission line, such that the logical system and the drive constitute a bipartite quantum system, with local Hilbert spaces $\mathcal{H}_\text{logical}$ and $\mathcal{H}_\text{drive}$ respectively.
+The state of the bipartite system is denoted by $\ket{\Psi(t)} \in \mathcal{H}_\text{drive} \otimes \mathcal{H}_\text{logical}$.
+Thus, at any time $t$, the logical state is described by the reduced density operator $\rho(t)$ that is obtained by tracing out the \textsc{dof} of the drive:

 where $\mathcal{E}_t[\cdot]$ is a Completely Positive Trace Preserving (CPTP) quantum map~\cite{Breuer2002}.
 In quantum information theory, $\mathcal{E}_t[\cdot]$ is commonly denoted as a quantum channel~\cite{CarusoRMP2014}.